learn-co-curriculum/html-css-git-branches/README.md

 ### Merging Branches

 Let's pretend that we have finished up work on our blog page, all the time commiting to our blog-page branch.
 We have shown the work to Simon and he approves.
-So we would liek to merge our commits from blog-page into our master branch.
+So we would like to merge our commits from blog-page into our master branch.
 Back in Terminal we want to first checkout our master branch.
 Type `git checkout master` and press return.
 Now we can merge in the changes on our blog-page feature branch by typing `git merge blog-page` and pressing return.
 This should return something like:

 ```shell
 Updating b41165e..9e719e0